agracio/electron-edge-js/README.md

 ## MacOS

-`edge-js` and `electron-edge-js` will fail to build on MacOS if Visual Studion for mac is installed.
+`edge-js` and `electron-edge-js` will fail to build on MacOS if Visual Studio for Mac is installed.
-VS installs Mono runtimes that `edge-js` fails to access durring `nmp install`.
+VS installs Mono runtimes that `edge-js` fails to access during `nmp install`.
-Removing VS does not remove Mono fully and leaves behind incomplete Mono install.
+Removing VS does not remove Mono fully and leaves behind an incomplete Mono install.
 To remove Mono from macOS use this script

 ```bash